-|Location:||3,2km South of Noel, Missouri on Hwy.
+3,2 km South of Noel, Missouri on Hwy.
 59.

-|Classification:||Karst cave, St. Joe Limestone, Mississippian, Paleozoic Era.|
+|Classification:||Karst cave St. Joe Limestone, Mississippian, Paleozoic Era.
+Cave and Karst Museum|

-Mark R. Harrington (192?):
+Mark R. Harrington (1924):

 The Ozark Bluff-Dwellers,

 Mark R. Harrington (1924): The Ozark Bluff-Dwellers, Indian Notes and Mongraphs, Volume 12.

-|Address:||Bluff Dweller's Cave, Rt 2 Box 230, Noel, MO 64854, Tel. +1-417-475-3666.
+|Address:||Bluff Dweller's Cave, 163 Cave Rd, Noel, MO 64854, Tel. +1-417-475-3666.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-|1925||first explored by the owner Arthur Browning, and two surveyors with the highway department, Bob Ford and Bryan Gilmore.|
+|1925||discovered and first explored by the owner Arthur Browning, and two surveyors with the highway department, Bob Ford and Bryan Gilmore.|

 |1927||opened to the public.|

-During the development the debris was removed, but during the works flecks of charcoal were noticed.
-This coal from fire places was the first sign of a huge number of human remains found during the deveolpment.
+During the development debris was removed and flecks of charcoal were noticed.
+This coal from fire places was the first sign of a huge number of human remains found during the further development.
 The finds include human bones, arrows, and stone implements, which are today exhibited in the Browning Museum at the cave entrance.
 At the same time the archaeologist Mark R. Harrington excavated numerous shelters in this area which are locally called bluffs.
 He discovered human remains which were up to 7,000 years old, a culture which he called Bluff-Dwellers.
 He also named a book he published about two years of excavation The Ozark Bluff-Dwellers.
 This name was actually en-vogue at this time and so the cave was named Bluff Dwellers' Cave.

 The Browning Museum was named after Arthur Browning, the owner of the ground and the first explorer of the cave.
 Its collections include 700 locally found arrowheads and other chipped artifacts.
 The artifacts, most of them found during the cave development, were dated to be up to 7,000 years old.
 There are also a mineral collection and a fossil collection, with some 500 specimens from all around the world.
 And finally there is a collection of local antiques, mostly from the 19th century.